Inside: Discover three powerful secrets for calming big emotions during toddler tantrums.

 3. Plan Ahead

-Think about your child’s day.
-If you know you will be entering into a situation that is typically difficult for your child, plan ahead.
+Think about our child’s day.
+If we know we will be entering into a situation that is typically difficult for our child, plan ahead.
 Think of ways you help your child to be successful in that situation.
 Examples of tantrum inducing situations can include: missing a nap, long appointments, special events, or places that are not child-friendly.
-Brainstorm ways you can help to create a successful experience for your child, when you know they might face a difficult situation.
+Brainstorm ways we can help to create a successful experience for our child, when we know they might face a difficult situation.
 This will decrease the number of tantrums that could occur.

 Parenting Resources for Calming Toddler Tantrums

 There are four more powerful tools for calming toddler tantrums in the FREE email Tantrum Challenge.
 This FREE email course includes: